Undergraduate Catalog

 Dual Degrees

-A student may earn two degrees (BA, BS, BFA) simultaneously.
-Dual degrees will be awarded at the same time upon completion of all coursework for both degrees.
+A student may earn two bachelor's degrees (BA, BS, BFA) simultaneously.
+These dual degrees will be awarded at the same time upon completion of all coursework for both degrees.

 The following restrictions apply: